-My main motivation for doing so nowadays, is mostly to preserve what little endurance I still have left and also to break up the monotony of the day.
-I take further advantage of that time by listening and/or studying a piece of music that I’m trying to learn, and sometimes I use my “walking time” just to free up my mind and get some fresh air.
+My main motivation for exercise nowadays, is primarily to preserve what little endurance I still have left and also to break up the monotony of the day.
+I take further advantage of that time by listening and/or studying a piece of music that I’m trying to learn, and sometimes I use my walking time just to free up my mind and get some fresh air.
 Being a slightly hyperactive person by nature, I get claustrophobic if I’m cooped up indoors for too long.

-Currently Im doing one short walk in the early morning and another one in the afternoon.
-Each one is appx 1.5 to 2 miles and takes appx 40 minutes to complete, so on a daily basis were talking an hour and 20 minutes of walking.
-This is about 60% less walking than I was doing just 2 years ago, but still a lot more than even healthy people do.
+Currently I do a short walk in the early morning and another one in the afternoon.
+Each one is 1.5 miles and takes appx 28 minutes to complete, so on a daily basis were talking about an hours worth of walking.
+This is about 60% less walking than I was doing just 3 years ago, but still a lot more than most totally healthy people do.

-Pre-medicating, usually with a double dose of nebulized albuterol even when I’m not tight, has become more important than ever now and seems to make a huge difference.
-Not only because my lungs get tighter much faster now, but also because the neighborhood route where I walk has a pretty steep grade to it.
-The first 1/4 mile of it is mostly downhill or flat.
-The next 3/4 miles however are totally uphill, ascending 150 feet during the first half mile of that section and the last 1/4 mile is both up AND down.
+Pre-medicating with nebulized albuterol has become more important than ever now and seems to make a huge difference.
+Not only because my lungs get tighter much faster now when I exert myself, but also because the neighborhood route where I walk has a pretty steep grade to it.
+The first 1/4 mile is mostly downhill or flat.
+The next 3/4 miles are totally uphill, ascending 150 feet during the first half mile of that section and the last 1/4 mile is both up AND down.
 Even though I’m walking much slower than than I used to ( 17 min/mile pace), the uphill portions of my current route tend to induce a lot more air -trapping in my lungs.
-Getting my lung maximally dilated prior to the walk, helps reduce the air- trapping and chest tightness significantly.
+Getting my lung maximally dilated prior to the walk helps reduce the air- trapping and chest tightness significantly.
 Upon returning home I do another neb treatment.